 Firefox is the most popular web browser among Linux users.
-In this article, we are going to cover topics like Firefox installation, uninstall and update.
-We will also discuss what kind of problems we can get during mentioned processes.
+In this article, we are going to cover topics like Firefox installation, uninstall, and update.
+We will also discuss what kind of problems we can get during the mentioned processes.

 Depending on type of Linux distribution we use the process of installation Firefox in Linux is different:

 If you are using a Debian based system such as Ubuntu 16.04/18.04/20.04, you need to use apt to install packages.

 To install the latest version using apt-get, type:

 If you want to install a specific version of Firefox, you need to download it from Mozilla website (open this link, choose version, OS and language).
 Downloaded file will have tar.bz2 extension.
 Once file is downloaded, extract it using the following command:

 where instead of * you must type the version you’ve downloaded